ansible/workshops/exercises/ansible_collections/2-collections-from-playbook/README.md

 For the following exercise, we will use a collection written by the Ansible Core Team.
 The name of the author is therefore "ansible".
 You can find a list of all modules and collections written by the Ansible Core Team on [Ansible Galaxy](https://galaxy.ansible.com/ansible).

 As you can see they maintain several collections and roles.
-One of their collections is called "posix" and we can find the documentation and additional details on the [Ansible Galaxy Posix Collection](https://galaxy.ansible.com/ansible/posix) page.
+One of their collections is called "posix" and we can find the documentation and additional details on the [Ansible Galaxy POSIX Collection](https://galaxy.ansible.com/ansible/posix) page.

 One of the modules provided by this collection allows us to manage [SELinux](https://www.redhat.com/en/topics/linux/what-is-selinux) settings.
 The fully qualified collection name for this module is therefore `ansible.posix.selinux`.